-Under code provision A.1.1 of the Code, the Board shall meet regularly and at least four times a year at approximately quarterly intervals.
-During the Year, the Board held six meetings and three written resolutions were passed by all Directors of the Board.
+The Board shall meet regularly and at least four times a year at approximately quarterly intervals.
+During the Year, the Board held five meetings and one written resolutions were passed by all Directors of the Board.
 The individual attendance of the Directors at the Board meetings is as follows:

+Attendance/ Number of meetings held

-Ms. Zhou Yaxian (Chairman and President) 6/6
+Ms. Zhou Yaxian (Chairman and President) 4/5

-Mr. Shi Guicheng 6/6
+Mr. Shi Guicheng 5/5

-Mr. Ru Xiquan 6/6
+Mr. Ru Xiquan 5/5

-Mr. Mo Yunxi 6/6
+Mr. Mo Yunxi 5/5

-Dato' Sri Low Jee Keong 6/6
+Dato' Sri Low Jee Keong 5/5

-Mr. Tsui Yung Kwok 6/6
+Mr. Tsui Yung Kwok 5/5

-Mr. Meng Qinguo 6/6
+Mr. Meng Qinguo 5/5

-Mr. Yang Xiaohu 6/6
+Mr. Yang Xiaohu 4/5